TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 By default, IDLE runs user code in a separate OS process rather than in the user interface process that runs the shell and editor.
-In the execution process, it replaces ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` with objects that get input from and send output to the Shell window.
+In the execution process, it replaces ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` with objects that get input kutoka and send output to the Shell window.
 The original values stored in ``sys.__stdin__``, ``sys.__stdout__``, and ``sys.__stderr__`` are not touched, but may be ``None``.